STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 Each element in the vector of doubles represents a single grid point.
-To calculate the change in heat distribution, the temperature of each grid point, along with its neighbors, are passed to the function ``heat``.
+To calculate the change in heat distribution, the temperature of each grid point, along with its neighbors, is passed to the function ``heat``.
 In order to improve readability, references named ``current`` and ``next`` are created which, depending on the time step, point to the first and second vector of doubles.
 The first vector of doubles is initialized with a simple heat ramp.